FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/single_cooker_process_chain.md

 input_commodity = Commodity(name="Raw Goods")
 ```
 ## Create Product Orders
-As a third step a the orders to be produced during the simulation must be created.
+As a third step the orders to be produced during the simulation must be created.
 The mass is passed as metric tones.
 The order consists of the commodity of the product, the deadline and the number of orders.
 The simulation attempts to fulfill the order just in time.
-If its not possible due to capacity constraints, the production is shifted to an earlier time.
+If it is not possible due to capacity constraints, the production start is shifted to an earlier time.
+The order size is based on the mass that was used in a single experiment which consists of 200 gram potatoes and 450 ml of water. {cite}`Korzeniowska_Ginter_2019` p.3

 ```
 # Create all order for the simulation
 order_generator = NOrderGenerator(
     commodity=output_commodity,
-    mass_per_order=0.0005,
+    mass_per_order=0.00065,
     production_deadline=end_date,
     number_of_orders=2,
 )
 order_collection = order_generator.create_n_order_collection()
 ```
 ## Create Container Classes
 The fourth step is to provide the minimum set of container classes.
 This consists of